lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###$auth.updateAccount
 Change an authenticated user's account info.
 This method accepts an object that contains valid params for your API's user model.
+When `password` and `password_confirmation` params are supported it updates the password as well.
+Depending on the server configuration `current_password` param might be needed.
 The following shows how to update a user's `zodiac_sign` param:

 ##### Example use in a template:
 ~~~html